pauline-lm/pauline-lm.github.io/_pages/other.md

 Links to talks which made me think.

 ### [Barbara Club](https://pauline-lm.github.io/barbara/){:target="_blank"}
-On a weekly basis, we (i.e., Zofia Holubowska, Lea Fink, and myself + interested colleagues and students) read and discussed some of the seminal work of Barbara Tillmann on musical structure.
+We (i.e., Zofia Holubowska, Lea Fink, and myself + interested colleagues and students) read and discussed some of the seminal work of Barbara Tillmann on musical structure.
 Here are some thoughts/summaries.

 <!---